-A homestead exemption is a legal device meant to help people going through the bankruptcy process to stay in their homes or be reasonably compensated for the loss of their residence.
-Homestead exemptions date back to the Civil War era, when solutions were being sought to help rehabilitate debtors and ease their transition back into productive society.
-These allow a limited amount of equity that a homeowner has to be held separately from the assets being used to pay debtors.
-The precise amount of the homestead exemption and the way it is administered varies widely from state to state.
-The concept is present in both Chapter 7 and Chapter 13 bankruptcy.
-In Chapter 7, it prevents the forced sale of the home, and in Chapter 13, it partially determines the amount to be paid to unsecured creditors.
+The federal homestead exemption is a way to help people going through bankruptcy stay in their homes or get reasonable compensation for the loss of their primary residence.
+Homestead exemptions date back to the Civil War era to find solutions to help rehabilitate debtors and ease their transition back into productive society.
+These allow a homeowner a limited amount of equity to be held separately from the assets used to pay debtors.

 Take the example of a home worth $300,000 with a mortgage balance of $200,000.
 That leaves $100,000 worth of equity.
-Debtors who live in a state with a homestead exemption of $100,000 or more can generally stay in their home as long as they continue to pay the mortgage.
-If the state’s homestead exemption amount is lower than that, then the trustee will be able to sell the house and return the amount of the exemption to the debtor.
+If you live in a state with a homestead exemption of $100,000, you can stay in your home as long as you continue to pay the mortgage.
+If the state’s homestead exemption amount is lower than that, then the trustee will be able to sell the house and return the amount of the exemption to you.

-The federal cap on exemption also applies to anyone who has been convicted of bankruptcy fraud or other similar crimes.
-Some municipalities may impose other homestead exemption caps, and some states will allow the debtor to choose between the state and federal amounts.
+The federal cap on exemptions also applies to anyone convicted of bankruptcy fraud or other similar crimes.
+Some municipalities may impose other homestead exemption caps, and some states will allow debtors to choose between the state and federal amounts.

-People who are filing for bankruptcy may want to speak with their lawyer to find out the cap on the homestead exemption for their state or whether the federal cap applies instead.
-An attorney can help a client determine whether it would be more beneficial to keep the home and how to work it into a debt repayment plan.
+Speak with an experienced bankruptcy attorney to find out the homestead exemption laws in your state or whether the federal cap applies instead.
+A bankruptcy attorney can help you determine whether it would be more beneficial to keep your home and how to work it into a debt repayment plan.